 Why Theatre for Young People Matters

-Rounding the corner into the final week of my three week residency at the 2017 Banff Centre Playwrights Colony, from my captain’s seat in the Elsie K.—a 1948 gillnetter fishing boat, built in Steveston, B.C., and now moored at Banff in the Leighton Artists Studios—I find myself navigating through a lot of hard questions brought up by the theme of this year’s Colony: Theatre for Young Audiences (TYA).
+Rounding the corner into the final week of my three week residency at the 2017 Banff Centre Playwrights Lab, from my captain’s seat in the Elsie K.—a 1948 gillnetter fishing boat, built in Steveston, B.C., and now moored at Banff in the Leighton Artists Studios—I find myself navigating through a lot of hard questions brought up by the theme of this year’s Lab: Theatre for Young Audiences (TYA).

 How do we, as theatre makers and playwrights, really look at and interact with children and young people?
 How do we choose to represent their lives and experiences on stage?
 How do we decide as creators what it is that they need to think about and explore?
 And, of course, why do we, as artists, continue to do this important work and find it so compelling, even when it can be overlooked or undervalued by our theatre colleagues?